Dylan Scott

-Dylan Scott Robinson (born October 22, 1990) is an American country pop singer and songwriter, better known by his stage name Dylan Scott.
+Dylan Scott Robinson (born October 22, 1990) is an American country music singer and songwriter, better known by his stage name Dylan Scott.
 He is signed to Curb Records.

 Career

 Scott's debut single, "Makin' This Boy Go Crazy", was released in June 2013.
 Billy Dukes of Taste of Country gave the song three and a half stars out of five, writing that "the native Louisianan can really rumble when he reaches down to hit the low notes, but his performance won't leave female fans tingling like the greats."
 It charted for 10 weeks on the Billboard Country Airplay chart, peaking at number 54 in April 2014.
 The song's music video premiered on CMT in December 2013.

 Scott's second single, "Mmm, Mmm, Mmm", was released in July 2014.
 Markos Papadatos of Digital Journal gave the song a B+ rating, writing that "the song has a Jake Owen meets Colt Ford vibe to it, especially since he displays his smooth baritone and rap vocals."